-Former DHS Official: White House Failed To Take Far-Right Extremism Seriously
+Former DHS Official: Trump Pouring 'Fuel On The Fire' Of Domestic Extremism

 She's also concerned that people who served as "guardrails" around the president have left the administration.
 Those "adults in the room," she says, took the heat from the White House in order to allow people like her to keep carrying out their work.
 This fear is what prompted her to speak publicly, while many other senior administration officials have declined to do so.

 "I am really concerned that in a second term, he will not have the ability to make wise decisions because there are no officials surrounding him anymore that have the experience and the gravitas to be able to tell him, 'No, you cannot do this, this is illegal.'
-Or 'If you do this, it is likely that this other nation-state will respond in a drastic way that will lead us to war.'
+Or: 'If you do this, it is likely that this other nation-state will respond in a drastic way that will lead us to war.'
 That's what's at stake here," she says.

 Ultimately, Neumann says she decided last fall to step down when she realized she could not bring herself to vote for Trump again.
 She says she plans to vote for Joe Biden instead, her first vote for any Democrat.